Table of Contents

 A guide to the Ritigala archaeological site

-According to the Ramayana great epic of Rama Sita, Ritigala is the highest upheaval between the central mountain range of the Ceylon and the very similar hills of Southern India.
-Hence the tradition, that from Ritigala, Hanuman jumped across to India when he was carrying the joyful message to Rama, that he had discovered where Sita was being held captive in Sri Lanka, by the mythical King Ravana.
+According to the Ramayana, the great epic of Rama Sita, Ritigala is the highest geographical upheaval between the central mountain range of Sri Lanka and the Anuradhapura, which is very similar hills of Southern India.
+Hence the tradition, that from Ritigala, Hanuman jumped across to India when he was carrying the joyful message to Rama, that he had discovered, where Sita was being held captive in Sri Lanka, by the mythical King Ravana.

 The legend goes further to say that when Lakshmana was wounded and a medicinal herb was required for his cure, Hanuman was sent to the Himalayas to fetch it.
 On the way, he had forgotten the name and nature of the plant, whereupon he snapped a fragment of the Himalayas and carrying it to Sri Lanka twisted in his tails, dropped his load which contained rare medicinal herbs on the top of Ritigala.
 He then asked Rama himself to seek for the special herb he wanted.

 Historically, this has been called as Arittha Pabbatha (the mountain of Aritta) which can be translated as ‘Dreadful Rock’ or ‘Safety Rock’ or even ‘Riti trees’ growing upon it.
 Around 3rd Century BC, Aritta, who was the Chief Minister of King Devanampiyatissa, who later was ordained as the First Sri Lankan Monk and became an Arahath, spent his monastic life at Ritigala.

 This mountain range comprises many peaks and the highest peak is called Ritigala and the Kodigala or flag rock is the highest point of the mountain range.
 This mountain range is located in the heart of the dry zone in Sri Lanka.
 Mountain range is about 5 Sq. km in extent.